 The original ending of Little Shop of Horrors has an onsite reporter filming as the alien plants Take Over the World.
 The last thing we see is a giant Audrey II advancing towards the camera before it cuts to static.

 Dave Barry's novel Tricky Business uses this as a running gag.
 A reporter is on the scene for a story about a boy who was electrocuted by a power line in a flooded suburb of Miami.
 The reporter and cameraman, who are now themselves standing in the same area, die.
 A news van and helicopter follow, and the death toll rises as the reporters keep doing the same things that they are advising the audience to avoid.
 In the epilogue it turns out that the boy whose death they were reporting didn't even die in the first place.
+Ultimately, every single death attributable to the storm is of a newsy.

 In Final Destination: Death of the Senses one of Death's intended victims, a bitchy reporter, gets impaled through both eyes by a large two-pronged icicle that falls on her during a live broadcast.